AquilaIrreale/cdippy/README.md

 ### Input language

-**Note:** the order grammar and the program's interface in general are not stable and may be subject to change in the future.
-Notice also that this software is not intended to be used directly by humans, but is rather to be thought as a backend "adjudication engine" to be used by larger diplomacy-related software.
+**Note:** this software is not intended to be used directly by humans, but is rather to be thought as a backend "adjudication engine" to be used by larger diplomacy-related software.
 The input protocol can therefore feel coarse and rather strict; this is intended, to keep input parsing code as simple and straightforward (and at the same time unambiguous) as possible. _UI sold separately ;P_

 cdippy does not take any command line arguments.
 Once started, it will expect two blocks of statements on its standard input: a state block